0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/09_CodeDeploy/01_Github to S3 to AWS/README.md

-# Mutli Region Deployment
+# Multi-Region Deployment

-If you remember, in the [00_Regions](https://github.com/davidgatti/How-to-think-about-the-AWS-infrastructure/tree/master/00_Regions) section I explained the issue with AWS Regions, and how they are islolated island that don't communicate with each other.
-This section will help you understand how to go about this Multi Region Deployment or anythign for that matter that needs to be done across region.
+If you remember, I explained in the [00_Regions]  section(https://github.com/davidgatti/How-to-think-about-the-AWS-infrastructure/tree/master/00_Regions) that AWS Regions are isolated islands that don't communicate with each other.
+This section will help you understand how to go about Multi-Region Deployment or anything else that needs to be done across a number of regions.

-# We need to be clear on one thing
+# We Need to Be Clear About One Thing

-Let say you want to have your site to be in multiple regions, you'll have to create the same exact configuration in each region.
-Evrythign needs to be identical for evrything to work.
-The only thing that you don't have to repate is the IAM confgiration since that is a Global resource.
+Let's say that you want to make your site available in multiple regions.
+To accomplish this, create the exact same configuration in each region.
+For this to work, every detail has to be identical.
+The only thing you don't have to duplicate is the IAM configuration, as that's a Global resource.

-# You can use my code
+# You Can Use My Code

-This folder contains two other folders which contains code that you can use in your Lambda functions, this wey you don't have to write evrythign from scratch.
-But my code is JavaScript code, and if you prefere another language, go ahead and use whtheer AWS Lambda supports.
-I tryed to comment as much as possible so you should figure out the logic of my code and transalte it in another language that you feal more confortable with.
+This folder contains two additional folders with code you can use in your Lambda functions.
+This way, you don't have to write everything from scratch.
+However, my code is in JavaScript code, so if you prefer to use another language, go ahead and use whatever AWS Lambda will support.
+I tried to add as many comments as possible to help you decipher the logic of my code and translate it into a language you might be more confortable with.

 # The Good

-Other then settign up evrythign the same in each region, and creatgin a CodeDeploy also in each region the only thing that actually chagnes is the GitHub setup which you cna find in the [serverless-github-listner](https://github.com/davidgatti/How-to-think-about-the-AWS-infrastructure/tree/master/10_CodeDeploy/01_Github%20to%20S3%20to%20AWS/serverless-github-listner) folder.
+Other than setting up everything so all of your regions match and creating a CodeDeploy in each region, the GitHub set-up is the only aspect that actually changes.
+You can find it in the [serverless-github-listner] folder (https://github.com/davidgatti/How-to-think-about-the-AWS-infrastructure/tree/master/10_CodeDeploy/01_Github%20to%20S3%20to%20AWS/serverless-github-listner).

-# Lets Execute
+# Let's Execute

-Follow the READE.md file fo each projects, where you'll learn how to start workign with Serverless and how to setup each project.
+For each project, follow the READE.md file to learn how to work with Serverless and how to set up each project.

 - [serverless-github-listner](https://github.com/davidgatti/How-to-think-about-the-AWS-infrastructure/tree/master/xx_Blueprints/01_CodeDeploy/01_Github%20to%20S3%20to%20AWS/serverless-github-listner)
 - [serverless-codedeploy-trigger](https://github.com/davidgatti/How-to-think-about-the-AWS-infrastructure/tree/master/xx_Blueprints/01_CodeDeploy/01_Github%20to%20S3%20to%20AWS/serverless-codedeploy-trigger)